 introduction to fraud

 Fraud can happen to anyone!
 Fraud occurs when someone or something tries to deceive or trick a person for their gain or to deprive the victim of a legal right.
-There are many types of financial fraud, including fake check schemes, phony jobs and lenders, money miles, online classified ads, etc.
+There are many types of financial fraud, including fake check schemes, phony jobs and lenders, money miles, online classified ads.

-TWO COMMON EXAMPLES OF FRAUD
+COMMON EXAMPLES OF FRAUD

 You advertised an item for sale and the buyer “accidentally” sends you more than the price.
 The buyer then asks you to deposit their payment and send them the extra amount.